JonScott20/JonScott20.github.io/employment.md

 Construction Laborer, Bradley Construction North Inc. (Hailey, ID)   June – September 2015, 2016 Learned and performed demolition, roofing, framing, siding, soffit, concrete, and finish work

-**Position:** Allen and Company Conference in Sun Valley, Seasonal Employee **Company:** Hertz (Overland West Inc.)
+### Allen and Company Conference in Sun Valley, Seasonal Employee

+**Company:** Hertz (Overland West Inc.)

 **Location:** Hailey, Idaho

 **Period of Employment:** July 2013, 2014, 2015, 2016

 **Weekly Time Committment:** The employment for the event runs over a ten day span in July in which the average number of hours worked comes out to between 80-90 hours for each year of the event.

 Delivered vehicles to clients disembarking from private aircraft, attended to their luggage, and led them to the resort